Today's marketing environment is noisy and crowded. It's like standing in a packed ballroom where everyone is shouting at once.

 - Brand: Build a strong brand and reputation in the minds of all key audiences—customers, partners, employees, shareholders, the local community, and others.

 - Communication: Effectively communicate the value you provide so as to generate demand.

 - Sales channels: Provide the right tools to enable those who sell and recommend your product to be successful.

 - Operations: Deliver, track, and analyze your marketing efforts to understand what's working and where changes should be made.

-Those factors have driven marketing from the days of farmers' gathering in a town square to today's global online marketplace.
+Those have been the keys to marketing from the days of farmers' gathering in a town square to today's global online marketplace.
 Marketers ignore them at their peril.

 2. But we live in a world of new digital realities